MicheleBertoli/old/README.md

 ### userName:
 Your Skype user name.
 ### convo_id:
 The conversation id you want to track.
-You can find it on the Conversations table (in the Skype db).
+You can find it on the Conversations table (in the Skype db: /Library/Application Support/Skype/%userName%/main.db).

 ## tumblr:
 You can get your Tumblr tokens here: